 Parthenolide is the main sesquiterpene lactone found in feverfew with potent

 anti-inflammatory function.
-The anticancer property of Parthenolide has been
+The anticancer property has been

 demonstrated in both in vitro cell culture and in vivo animal model, while the